Amending strata bylaws and rules

 - $50 for each contravention of a rule

 The maximum frequency for the imposition of a fine for a continuing contravention of a bylaw or rule is every seven days except for short-term rental bylaws where fines can be imposed daily.

 As a best practice, many strata corporations (or sections) will periodically review their bylaws with a lawyer and, under the lawyer's guidance, file a consolidated set of bylaws to make them readable and user friendly.
-Take care not to mistakenly repeal bylaws for e.g. any rental or age restriction bylaws.
+Take care not to mistakenly repeal bylaws for e.g. age restriction bylaws.